Major drugmakers push back in U.S. price debate

 Eli Lilly said the actual average price increase on Humalog, its injectable insulin used to treat diabetes, has been a modest 1 to 2 percent annually over the last five years.
 The company declined to provide a list price.

-Horizon Pharma plc (HZNP.O), a small drugmaker, raised list prices across its business about 7 percent for this year, Chief Executive Tim Walbert said in an interview.
+Horizon Pharma plc, a small drugmaker, raised list prices across its business about 7 percent for this year, Chief Executive Tim Walbert said in an interview.
 But he said he expects the company’s actual price increases to be 4 percent or less.

-More recently, Pfizer Inc (PFE.N), one of the world’s largest drugmakers, raised U.S. list prices on more than 100 drugs as of Jan.
+More recently, Pfizer Inc, one of the world’s largest drugmakers, raised U.S. list prices on more than 100 drugs as of Jan.
 1, according to data from information services company Wolters Kluwer that was published last week by UBS Securities.

 The list included a 9.4 percent rise for pain drug Lyrica and a nearly 13 percent increase for erectile dysfunction drug Viagra.
 Pfizer said in an email the prices don’t reflect “considerable discounts” to many payers, but did not provide examples of net prices.